 What do you offer?

-You have two main options to ordering – by-the-entree options or a “buy the week” where you get one of everything and the extras are free option that change each week.
+You have two main options to ordering – by-the-entree or a “order the week” option where you get one of everything and the extras are free.
+The menu changes every week.

-Each week you will have the opportunity to select from a salad, a soup, three entrees, breads, snacks and/or desserts.
+Each week you will have the opportunity to select from a salad, a soup, three entrees, a side dish, and two breads, snacks and/or desserts.

 We rotate favorite selections in with new offerings, so please let us know if you have a favorite or something you’d like to see.